Mridusai/Codefundo_2018/README.md

 Towards Post-disaster management:
 1. Creating a chatbot to aid in easing pressure on emergency services lines and ensure quick and efficient management.

-Conclusion: The solutions mentioned above are an effort at disaster management, but in reality, have a lot of drawbacks, especially with respect to the huge amounts of data required which is not necessarily collected by all disaster prone areas.
+Conclusion: The solutions mentioned above are an effort at disaster management, but in reality,might have a lot of drawbacks, especially with respect to the huge amounts of data required which is not necessarily collected by all disaster prone areas.
 The errors that are a part and parcel of these models and those caused due to wrong info collected from sources if any.